Basic Pistol

 À propos de ce contenu audio

-To understand why so many people die by the gun, we must first understand how people live by it.
+To understand why so many people die by the gun, we must first understand how so many people live by the gun.

 This is the realization that led sociologist Harel Shapira to embed himself in Tactical Training, a popular firearms school in rural Texas.
-Here, students are inducted into an ideology of self-defense, where any grocery store trip could become a shootout, any day could be the day that a home intruder tears a family apart, and relying on the police is a death sentence.
+Here, students learn that any grocery store trip could become a shootout, and any day could be the day that a home intruder murders your family.
+They learn that waiting for the police to save the day is a death sentence.
+To be safe is to always carry a gun—and to always be ready and willing to use it.

 Forty-two classes, ten thousand rounds of ammunition, and one concealed carry license later, Shapira has emerged with Basic Pistol, a dark and richly textured plunge into a uniquely American way of living.
-Basic Pistol follows Shapira’s fraught journey through Tactical Training’s extensive curriculum and into a community for whom gun ownership is livelihood, is tradition, is identity.
-It exposes how today’s gun culture, and the racist fears and fantasies it breeds, have eaten away at the very fabric of American society, empowering the “good guy with a gun” to claim he had no choice but to shoot.
+Basic Pistol follows Shapira’s fraught journey through the world of firearms schools and into a community for whom gun ownership is livelihood, is tradition, is identity.
+It exposes the racist fears and heroic fantasies gun owners are taught to carry alongside their guns.
+It shows how a relentless sense of vulnerability has empowered them to shoot with impunity.
+And it argues this education in violence, as much as any legislation, has torn through the social fabric, killing not only people but the very kinds of relationships that make democracy viable.

-Page-turning and paradigm-shifting, Basic Pistol shows that if there’s any hope of reining in gun violence, it must start not with the guns themselves, but with the people who carry them.
+Page-turning and paradigm-shifting, Basic Pistol shows that if there’s any hope of reining in gun violence, it must start with the people who carry the guns.

 Aucun commentaire pour le moment